 Zhouheng Li

 I am currently a 4th-year Ph.D. student in the College of Control Science and Engineering at Zhejiang University , Hangzhou, China, under the supervision of Prof. Lei Xie and Prof. Hongye Su.
 I was previously advised on energy model-based composition by Prof. Yilun Du from Harvard University.
-I am currently collaborating closely on car racing-related research with Dr. Mattia Piccinini and Dr. Baha Zarrouki at the AVS Lab, Technical University of Munich (TUM).
+I am currently collaborating closely on car racing-related research with Dr. Mattia Piccinini and Dr. Baha Zarrouki from the AVS Lab, Technical University of Munich (TUM).

 ✨ Enjoyments of life: 🎾 tennis, 🎹 piano, 🎲 board games (Seven Wonders: Duel, Splendor, etc), hiking, ping-pong, traveling. πŸš€ I am on the job market now!
 Please contact me if you have any relevant positions or opportunities (πŸ“¨ zh_li@zju.edu.cn).